railwayapp/docs/src/docs/guides/django.md

 To create a new Django app, ensure that you have [Python](https://www.python.org/downloads/) and [Django](https://docs.djangoproject.com/en/5.1/intro/install/) installed on your machine.

-Follow the steps blow to set up the project in a directory.
+Follow the steps below to set up the project in a directory.

 Create a virtual environment
 ```bash